Italian Citizenship by Descent (Jure Sanguinis): How to Apply in 2026

 Yes, Italy allows dual citizenship.
 You can hold Italian citizenship along with another nationality gained by birth, marriage, or naturalization.
 Although dual citizenship is permitted, you should be aware of potential tax responsibilities in both countries, since Italy taxes worldwide income for tax residents and relies on treaties to prevent double taxation.

-Get in touch with an Italy Immigration specialist
+Get in touch with an Italy Immigration Specialist

 gform_wrapper_17